Jada Pinkett Smith, 49, Sizzles In Tiny Bikini To Welcome 2021

 Jada Pinkett Smith proved age is nothing but a number as she welcomed 2021.
-The 49-year-old mom of two wowed in a gorgeous bikini shot shared on Instagram this week as she flaunted her jaw dropping curves in the sun.
+The 49-year-old mom of two wowed in a gorgeous bikini shot shared on Instagram this week as she flaunted her jaw-dropping curves in the sun.

-Jada crouched down in the skimpy two-piece and posed with her hands on her knees with the camera at a low angle to show off the cloudless sky.
+Jada crouched down in the skimpy two-piece and posed with her hands on her knees and the camera at a low angle to show off the cloudless sky.
 She looked down and flashed a coy smile with her hair in a super short bright blond buzz cut.

 The star let her obvious natural beauty do all the talking and rocked a blue and white palm tree print triangle top.
-It had matching strings that tied around her neck and back, connected to the main piece of material with gold metal squares.
+It had matching strings that tied around her neck and back and connected to the main piece of material with gold metal squares.

-The confident star matched with skimpy bottoms in the same print.
-They tied over her hips and sat well under her naval to show off her seriously toned tummy.
+The confident star matched the top with skimpy bottoms in the same print.
+They tied over her hips and sat well under her navel to show off her seriously toned tummy.

 Jada accessorized with several gold necklaces, one of which had a large Ankh symbol pendant that dangled over her décolletage.
 She also rocked a stack of sparkly bracelets on her left wrist.